Zeyu-Li/TryHackMe/README.md

 ## Path

 1. Start with the tutorial which will help you set up
-2. Next do an easy challenges such as [Vulnversity](https://tryhackme.com/room/vulnversity) although this one is a bit long ans something like [Web Fundamentals](https://tryhackme.com/room/webfundamentals) might be easier
+2. Next do an easy challenges such as [Vulnversity](https://tryhackme.com/room/vulnversity) although this one is a bit long and something like [Web Fundamentals](https://tryhackme.com/room/webfundamentals) might be easier
 3. Do some more easy/tutorial ones to get your feet wet